Eventornado blog

 If you’ve never taken part in a hackathon before, the idea itself can seem intimidating.

-But when you take a deeper look into what it takes to build a successful team, you’ll soon realise that hackathons are much more inclusive than people think.
+But when you take a deeper look into what it takes to build a successful team, you’ll soon realize that hackathons are much more inclusive than people think.

-And you definitely don’t need to be a coding mastermind to be a part of one.
+And you don’t need to be a coding mastermind to be a part of one.

 It’s time to put your skills to the test!